 All corporations, limited liability companies, or limited partnerships that make up the Developer, Project Owner, or that will provide guarantees to the transaction must submit audited, reviewed, or compiled financial statements, as well as interim statements acceptable to DHCD.
-Project guarantors must provide audited or reviewed financial statements.
-Developers/sponsors with twenty-five (25) percent or greater ownership must provide audited or reviewed financial statements.
+Project guarantors must provide audited or reviewed financial statements for the most recent year.
+Developers/sponsors with twenty-five (25) percent or greater ownership must provide audited or reviewed financial statements for the most recent year.
 If possible, financial statements should be prepared according to Generally Accepted Accounting Principles (GAAP).
 Any individuals providing guarantees or who will be a managing member or general partner in the Developer must submit personal financial statements, including certifications acceptable to DHCD.
 The required financial statements must include calculations of total assets, total liabilities, current assets, and current liabilities.
 Complete financial statement requirements may be found in the Application Submission Package.